mojsun/schedular/README.md

 Hello dear teacher i didnt have so much time for this assignment, I talked to kyla to ive me more time. she said when i submitted the assignment i should let her know and i have time to resubmit it untill sunday night i guess.
-I am going to let her tomorrow, but i wanted to mention to you here that i am probably do this assignment again since i need to review some parts like get item set item etc. thank you for your understanding.
+I am going to let her tomorrow, but I wanted to mention to you here that I am probably do this assignment again since I need to review some parts.

 # 05 Third-Party APIs: Work Day Scheduler